UPPMAX/HPC-python/docs/load_run_packages.rst

          $ jupyter-notebook

       You can decide on your own favorite browser and add ``--no-browser`` and open the given URL from the output given.
-      From python/3.10.8 also jupyter-lab is available.
+      From python/3.10.8 and forward, also jupyterlab is available.

    .. tab:: HPC2N